-Before raising antenna, check for clearance above the vehicle.
+Before raising antenna, check for clearance above vehicle.

-- 1. To raise the antenna to operating position, turn crank toward UP until you feel resistance.
-Switch the TV power to ON. - 2.
+- To raise the antenna to operating position, turn crank toward UP until you feel resistance.
+Switch the TV power ON. - 2.
 To rotate antenna, pull down on rotating knob with both hands until it disengages the ceiling plate.
-With the booster OFF, turn the antenna for the best picture and sound.
-If you can't get a "good" picture with booster off, turn on the booster.
-Do not rotate antenna except in the full UP position. - 3.
-To lower the antenna, first rotate it to align the pointer on the ceiling plate.
-Then turn the crank toward the down position; stop when resistance is felt.
-Never lower antenna to any position without first aligning pointer. - 4.
-Do not force antenna.
+Turn the antenna for best picture and sound.
+Do not rotate the antenna except in the full UP position.